WGAL: Former on-air staff

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+WGAL's transmitter is located near US 30 north of Hallam.
+The station's signal is multiplexed:

 On January 1, 2009, WGAL began carrying This TV on digital subchannel 8.2.
 On December 29, 2014, it switched to MeTV, which was previously a subchannel of WGCB-TV.

 Analog-to-digital conversion

-WGAL discontinued regular programming on its analog signal, over VHF channel 8, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
+WGAL ended regular programming on its analog signal, over VHF channel 8, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 58, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to its analog-era VHF channel 8 for its post-transition operations.